ChristopherA/Lists-of-High-Signal-Low-Noise-Links/LocationPrivacy-ContractTracing-PublicHealthVsPrivacy-COVID19.md

   * Retrieved from https://github.com/DP-3T/documents/blob/master/data_protection/DP-3T%20Model%20DPIA.pdf
   > KEY QUOTE: The DP-3T system is designed for national (or regional) deployments, but its protocol is scalable internationally.
 The requirement for a data protection impact assessment (“DPIA”) will therefore have to be analysed on a country-by-country (or regional) basis.
 DP^3T is currently intended to be deployed in Switzerland.
 Pursuant to the Swiss Federal Data Protection Act (“FDPA”)33, there is no mandatory obligation to carry out a DPIA.
 This DPIA is therefore carried out on a voluntary basis, following best practices.
 In case of deployment in countries that are subject to the GDPR, the need of a DPIA must be assessed in accordance with Articles 35 and 36 GDPR, which require that a DPIA be carried out before the implementation in case the processing is likely to result in a high risk to the rights and freedoms of natural persons.

+**Superb analysis of Bluetooth-related bugs in #CovidSafeApp (Australia, but relevant for all BLE implementations) that, if fixed, will substantially improve both privacy and effectiveness**

+* Mussared, Jim (2020, May 15).
+Privacy issues discovered in the BLE implementation of the COVIDSafe Android app [#Recommendations #Review].
+  * Retrieved from Google Doc: https://docs.google.com/document/d/1u5a5ersKBH6eG362atALrzuXo3zuZ70qrGomWVEC27U
+  > ABSTRACT: The COVIDSafe app has a number of issues which may allow a malicious person to track any user for an indefinite period of time.
+Some of these are unintentional implementation errors, some are deviations from the specification, and some are issues with the specification.

 ## Policy Considerations for Governments

 **Governments today are taking legitimate emergency measures to track and manage public health, in particular in the #COVID19 crisis.
 We need to balance this public good vs. risks of loss of human rights in the future.
 We can do this!**